Merzasphor/MWSE/docs/source/lua/type/niDynamicEffect.rst

 `scale`_ (`number`_)
     The object's local uniform scaling factor.

+`stencilProperty`_ (`niStencilProperty`_, `nil`_)
+    Convenient access to this object's stencil property.
+Setting this value to be nil will erase the property, while setting it to a valid stencil property will set (or replace) it.

+`texturingProperty`_ (`niTexturingProperty`_, `nil`_)
+    Convenient access to this object's texturing property.
+Setting this value to be nil will erase the property, while setting it to a valid texturing property will set (or replace) it.

 `translation`_ (`tes3vector3`_)
     The object's local translation vector.

 `type`_ (`number`_)
     The enumerated type of a given dynamic effect.
 Types: `0 - niAmbientLight`, `1 - niDirectionalLight`, `2 - niPointLight`, `3 - niSpotLight`, `4 - niTextureEffect`.

+`vertexColorProperty`_ (`niVertexColorProperty`_, `nil`_)
+    Convenient access to this object's vertex coloring property.
+Setting this value to be nil will erase the property, while setting it to a valid vertex coloring property will set (or replace) it.

+`zBufferProperty`_ (`niZBufferProperty`_, `nil`_)
+    Convenient access to this object's z-buffer property.
+Setting this value to be nil will erase the property, while setting it to a valid z-buffer property will set (or replace) it.

 .. toctree::
     :hidden:

     niDynamicEffect/affectedNodes
+    niDynamicEffect/alphaProperty
     niDynamicEffect/appCulled
     niDynamicEffect/enabled
     niDynamicEffect/flags
+    niDynamicEffect/fogProperty
+    niDynamicEffect/materialProperty
     niDynamicEffect/name
     niDynamicEffect/parent
     niDynamicEffect/properties